filecoin-project/lotus-docs/content/en/blog/This-Week-In-Lotus-2022/Week50.md

 As mentioned last week, the Lotus team has been focusing on a lot of preliminary work and work scope for next network upgrade, nv18 - codenamed Hygge.
 And this week has no different!

-Check in on this thread to [see the current scope of nv18!](https://github.com/filecoin-project/tpm/discussions/115#discussioncomment-4337719) It will be updated once the scope is finalized.
+Check in on this thread to [see the current scope of nv18!](https://github.com/filecoin-project/tpm/discussions/115#discussioncomment-4337719) Jennijuju will send a timeline and scope update soon!

 :screwdriver: **Fixes and Enhancements:**
 - A PR that adds the ability to list and remove expired claims for FIL+ deals is [now in review.](https://github.com/filecoin-project/lotus/pull/9875)